Top 10 Tips for Aspiring Journalists

 Few industries have changed as dramatically in the past decade as journalism.
 Rest in peace, reporters.
 Long live interactive media specialists with a range of capabilities across many platforms.

 What does today’s journalist need to know?
+How can students earning a journalism degree prepare themselves for what's to come?
 It’s a mix of new skills and traditional tools.
 Here are the top 10 tips.

 Master the New Tools